 - What are the Risks of Drinking Red Bull?

 What is Red Bull?

 Red Bull is loved for its distinctive taste, hot pink color, and invigorating effects as an energy drink.
 It is a favorite for everyone, from exhausted new parents to procrastinating students pulling all-nighters.
 The drink is even found in the Jagerbomb, one of the world’s most popular buzz-inducing mixed drinks.
-The orgins of Red Bull is actually quite ordinary.
+The origins of Red Bull are actually quite ordinary.
 It was created in 1987 by a wealthy entrepreneur by the name of Dietrich Mateschitz.
 He was reportedly inspired to create the drink after arriving in Thailand with an exceptionally bad case of jet lag.

 What is in Red Bull?

 Red Bull is a mixture of caffeine, sugar, taurine, and B Vitamins.
 All these ingredients are known for their energizing qualities.
 Each can of Red Bull contains around 168 calories.

 Here is a more detailed breakdown of the ingredients:

 - Citric acid

 - Magnesium Carbonate

 - Vitamin B12